-Ducati built the Scrambler to be a multi-purpose adventure touring motorcycle that stays true to the ancient ways of Bologna.
-At the first glance, the Scrambler emits a vintage demeanour with its classic circular headlamp and tear-drop fuel tank.
-To the untrained eye, a silent parked Scrambler could be mistaken as just another generic classic.
-But it all changes the moment you switch on the Scrambler.
+Ducati built the Scrambler to be a multi-purpose adventure touring motorcycle that carves itself a niche brand.
+At a first glance, the Scrambler portrays a vintage demeanour with its classic circular headlamp and tear-drop fuel tank.
+To the untrained eye, a Scrambler could be mistaken as just another generic classic.
+But all that changes the moment you fire up the engine.
 Her bespoke Termignoni race exhaust rumbles to life emitting a thunder so loud, the entire neighbourhood trembles in its wake.
 The Scrambler just can’t help drawing attention to itself.
 Speeding through traffic or waiting at a signal, people remain astounded at it.

 The essence of the Scrambler’s personality begins with its astonishing 803cc L-twin air/oil-cooled motor.
 It’s been derived from the old 796 Monster unit and features a set of fresh injectors, a new air-box and a reconfigured camshaft.
 The result is 75HP at 8,250 rpm and 68 Nm of torque at 5,750 rpm.
+The explosive torque figure allows the Scrambler to sprint to a 100kmph in 3.4 seconds and onto a topspeed of nearly 200kmph.
 The torque figure is slightly lower than the older Monster but it’s been spread wider across the curve.
 The Scrambler L-twin is therefore highly tractable and boasts a more linear torque curve with a boat-load of low-end torque.
 The L-twin also adds to the pantomime show the Scrambler has going for itself.
 The desmodromic valve clatter is scintillating at low revs and at full throttle the harmonic valve clatter along with the brutalising exhaust is near orgasmic.

 The Scrambler loves to be revved hard, ever-ready to burst into life.
 In fact in city conditions, the Scrambler is best left in first or second gear.
 Anything higher gets the engine a bit choppy and laid back.
 That being said, the Scrambler can calm herself down using the smart EFI but she does this with a sense of disdain.
 She wants to be pushed and played with.
 Throttle-blipping is a pleasure on the Scrambler, the tail kicking out nicely and with absolute control every time you downshift.
 The exhaust bursts and crackles, constantly popping and burbling as you decelerate in any gear.
 Italian flair and pantomime indeed.